danosaur98/FreestyleFellows/README.md

 B is the budget given.
 Thus, the worst case time complexity of the algorithm is O(Bn).

 ## Assumptions
-* Every item requested in people.txt is given a cost in either food.txt or drinks.txt
+* Every item requested in people.txt is given a cost in either food.txt or drinks.txt.
-* Items are indistinguishable by upper/lowercase
+* Items are indistinguishable by upper/lowercase.
+* Costs are integers.

 ## Test Cases
 ### Input